 - Apple Watch (in-store only)

-- Where does it work?
-Apple Pay requires support from your card issuer and is currently available in the US, UK, Canada, Australia, China, Hong Kong, Singapore, and Spain.
+- Where does Apple Pay work?
+Apple Pay requires support from your card issuer and is currently available in the following countries:

 Apple Pay requires a participating card issuer in order to work.
 Before trying to register cards with Apple Pay, you must first verify the issuer of your debit or credit card supports Apple Pay.
 You can see a full list of participating card issuers on the Apple Pay support site.
 This requirement is in place because, whenever a new card is registered, the Wallet app must reach out to the card issuer via the network and request a digital payment card number that is specific to your device.